pgarrett-scripps/peptacular/README.md

 # Peptacular

+**peptacular** is an extremely lightweight package with only one dependency: ``regex``.

-A spectacularly simple package for working with peptide sequences.
-Now proforma2.0 compliant.
+It contains functions for parsing and working with Proforma2.0 compliant peptide & protein sequences.

 ## Documentation
 https://peptacular.readthedocs.io/en/latest/